 - In a large bowl, beat the egg whites until stiff peaks form and set aside.

-- In a small bowl whisk the dry ingredients together and set aside.
+- In a small bowl whisk the dry ingredients (collagen, almond flour, baking powder, xanthan gum, salt) together and set aside.
 Add the optional pinch of stevia if you’re not a fan of eggs.
 It’ll help offset the slight egg flavor without adding sweetness to your loaf.

-- In a small bowl whisk the wet ingredients together - the egg yolks and liquid coconut oil - and set aside.
+- In a small bowl whisk the egg yolks and liquid coconut oil together and set aside.

-- Add the dry ingredients and the wet ingredients to the egg whites and mix until well incorporated.
+- Add both bowls of ingredients to the egg whites and gently mix until incorporated.
 Batter will be thick and a little gooey.

 - Pour the batter into the oiled or lined dish and place in the oven.

 - Bake for 40 minutes.
 The bread will rise significantly in the oven.